-The publication, Creative Tension (2017, edited by Carolyn Arena and Elizabeth Martin) tells the story of the development of interfaith life in Columbia, and examines the rich interactions of the various faiths that came together in the new city of Columbia, Maryland.
-Mission-oriented interfaith experiences, which were groundbreaking in the early 1970s, are still very much a part of our community.
+The publication Creative Tension tells the story of the development of interfaith life in Columbia, Maryland, and examines the rich interactions of the various faiths that came together here.
+Mission-oriented interfaith ministries, which were groundbreaking in the early 1970s, are still very much a part of our community.

 Columbia Pregnancy Center

-The Columbia Pregnancy Center is an independent, nonprofit medical clinic serving women and families in Howard County by providing free pregnancy-related services and life-affirming pregnancy choices.
-The center provides counseling and educational instruction through trained volunteers; additional volunteers provide leadership on the Board of Directors, office assistance, accounting and legal services, language interpretation, donation sorting, and event coordination.
+The Columbia Pregnancy Center is an independent, nonprofit medical clinic serving women and families in Howard County.
+The center provides free pregnancy-related services and life-affirming pregnancy choices.
+Counseling and educational instruction are provided through trained volunteers.
+Additional volunteers provide leadership on the Board of Directors, office assistance, accounting and legal services, language interpretation, donation sorting, and event coordination.

-The center collaborates with St. John’s on programs, obtains financial support from the Knights of Columbus, and relies on parishioners to fulfill volunteer needs.
+The center collaborates with our parish on programs, obtains financial support from the Knights of Columbus, and relies on parishioners to fulfill volunteer needs.
 Other congregations are also involved in this interfaith ministry serving Howard County.

 Contact: Nancy Vawter, Nancy.firstname.lastname@example.org or 410-730-3223